pema4/quadratic/README.md

 ## Prerequisites

 * cpp
+* cmake
-* doxygen
+* doxygen (optional)
-* make

-This project was developed in Ubuntu.
+This project was developed in WSL Ubuntu.

 ## How to build

+First of all, execute `cmake -B build` from the project root.

+Then `cmake --build build` command will compile application and tests.

 ### Documentation

-`make docs` compiles HTML documentation with Doxygen and places it inside `docs` subdirectory.
+If Doxygen is found, `cmake --build build -t docs` compiles HTML documentation.

 ### Console application

-`make app` compiles solver to file `bin/app`.
+`cmake --build build -t app` compiles main application and places it in `build/src` directory.

-You can launch app manually or using `make runApp`, it builds application and launches it for you
+You can launch app manually with `build/src/main`.

 ### Tests

-`make tests` compiles test runner to file `bin/tests`.
+`cmake --build build -t app` compiles test runner and places it in `build/src` directory.

-Again, you can launch tests manually or using `make runTests`, it builds and launches tests for you.
+You can launch tests manually with `build/src/tests`.

-### Everything

-Just `make` will compile application, tests and documentation.